COBsquare/Dementia-Examiner-for-Individuals/bin/Questions/README.txt

 THREE STAGE COMMAND
 12. Can you say "paper"?
-13. Can you press the "green" button?
+13. Can you press the "purple" button?
 14. Can you type "Hello World!" in the text box?

 READ AND OBEY